InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 This book contains InnerSource best practices codified in a specific format to make it easy to understand, evaluate, and apply them in your context.
 We call this format a **pattern**.

-These patterns have been collected by the [InnerSource Commons](http://innersourcecommons.org) community over many years.
-The most mature patterns have been published in this book.
-Mature in this context means that each pattern has been reviewed by members of the community, and has at least one known instance where this pattern has been used.
+The [InnerSource Commons](http://innersourcecommons.org) has collected these patterns over many years, publishing the most mature patterns in this book, where members of the community reviews each pattern, with at least one known instance of pattern use.

 In this introduction we explain [what InnerSource is](#what-is-innersource), [what a pattern is](#what-are-innersource-patterns), and [how to use these patterns](#how-can-you-use-innersource-patterns) in your organization.

-If you are using InnerSource in your company already and want to contribute your experiences to this book we would love to [welcome your contributions](../book/contribute-to-this-book.md)!
+If you are using InnerSource in your company already and want to contribute your experiences to this book, we would love to [welcome your contributions](../book/contribute-to-this-book.md)!

 ## What is InnerSource?